 Everything costs money, so a good start to investigating credit cards is looking at all the fees applicable.
 Most banks and financial institutions will charge a myriad of charges including an annual card fee (sometimes a monthly fee), a lost card fee, monthly membership fee, service fees and possibly even loyalty program fees.

 All these costs are not always obvious upfront and will require some reading up.
-However, using my own card as an example, here are the fees I pay on my Discovery Credit Card.
+However, using my own card as an example, here are the fees I pay on my Discovery Credit Card (in 2018)

 - Annual Discovery Miles (loyalty program) fee R435.79